BestTimesToVisit.com Logo

 food

-Venture beyond the tourist areas to discover authentic and delicious street food at a fraction of the cost.
-Look for busy stalls with locals – they're usually a good sign of quality and freshness.
-Try the kachoris and jalebis for a truly local experience.
+Many street food stalls offer delicious and cheap eats.
+Look for places with lots of locals – it's a good sign of quality and hygiene.
+Try the kachoris and jalebis for a truly authentic Varanasi experience.

 money

-Carry smaller denominations of Indian rupees for easier transactions, especially with street vendors and auto-rickshaw drivers.
-ATMs are widely available, but it's always wise to have some cash on hand, particularly in less touristy areas.
+Carry smaller denominations of Indian rupees (INR) for easier transactions, especially with street vendors and auto-rickshaw drivers.
+ATMs are available, but they might not always be reliable in certain areas.

 packing